json-api-dotnet/JsonApiDotNetCore/docs/usage/resource-graph.md

 ### Auto-discovery

-Auto-discovery refers to the process of reflecting on an assembly and detecting all of the json:api resources and services.
+Auto-discovery refers to the process of reflecting on an assembly and detecting all of the json:api resources, resource definitions, resource services and repositories.

 The following command will build the resource graph using all `IIdentifiable` implementations.
 It also injects resource definitions and service layer overrides which we will